prpole/dissertation/chapter2/notes.md

 <!--VM scraps-->

+Finally, these attempts to connect with personal family histories, real or imagined, coincide with an understanding of the land itself not as it is, but as a process resulting in its current state.
+Billy and Saxon (especially Saxon) see the conventional wisdom of California farmers gone badly awry, represented most succinctly by a farmer who brags about how many plots of land he has single-handedly exhausted.
+They also see in the larger environmental history of the country this same short-sightedness, an agricultural mode oriented to building cities by stripping the countrysides with no thought given to maintaining the soil.
+In other words, they discover that the same forces that produced the environment from which they fled have also looted the Arcadia they hoped to find.
+Their atavism gives them a counterpoint, a second comparative perspective with which they can see the destruction wrought by too great a degree of human influence on our environment.
+The wider view they gain ultimately allows them to make a different choice.
+Rejecting the trend, they begin systematically building the soil on first one farm, then several in the Sonoma Valley.
+The novel concludes with Saxon becoming pregnant, something they worried would not be possible after their travails in the city led to a miscarriage.
+This ending establishes a clear symbolic link (albeit a troubling one from an ecofeminist perspective) between their integration into a larger narrative of heredity and species and the discovery of an alternative to environmental destruction.

+And yet, in *The Valley of the Moon* and much of London's larger body of work, the topic that stands out most clearly is not species, but race.
+Indeed, the two concepts can be difficult to untangle in London's work, a fact that does nothing to quell concerns that any discourse predicated on the species will risk being inherently regressive.
+Billy and Saxon's attempts to understand themselves in a larger timescale is often framed as a quest for a racially pure identity.
+They initially bond over a shared "Anglo-Saxon" lineage and routinely utter nativist commonplaces.
+As a result, criticism of *The Valley of the Moon* has largely, if understandably, missed the environmentalist forest for the racist trees.

+[note: in VM London reverses the logic of the Acorn-Planter (or vice versa): in his sources and the novel itself, immigrants rightly displace wasteful American farmers because they more intensively cultivate the land.]

+[contradicts common view of London as purely deterministic and fully committed to the "law of tooth and fang" version of his environmental imaginary.
+This developed at the end of his life, particularly in VM...
+Earl Labor 155 on VM]

+[what does this look like in a non-speculative setting?
+VM and agro novels give us a hint; but as in A-P, the utopian humanism is compromised by a ham-headed conception of racial supremecy as a defining aspect of the species conversation.
+We need to ask: is it possible to envision a pluralistic universal humanism, guided from within according to partially but not entirely technological means, without also accepting the view that this battle for supremecy has to be concluded first? (the supremecy thing is from the archives... maybe best not to go there for time reasons) VM actually presents a counter-point, somewhat similar to A-P but with a different approach to race.
+It remains appropriative but also shows how the supremecist logic that is given voice in A-P and the beginning of VM collapses under its own weight.]

+[eventually: London is trying to voice a progressive version of species-being but getting in his own way with an understanding of race that makes species-unity impossible (but does it?
+Isn't there room for Saxon's eventual pluralism?)]

 [While the story as a whole follows a "back-to-the land" motif that is built on the naturalist logic of determinism and decline while complicating